softaria/math-processor/README.md

 Supported HTTP method: POST

-Meaning: It calls a function defined in 'sympy' module with provide arguments (SymPy expressions)
+Meaning: It calls a function defined in 'sympy' module with the provided arguments (SymPy expressions)

 Body: json as following:
 ```